Vladimir Antoshin: Later career

 His tournament appearances were less frequent in the 1970s.
 He did, however, share 3rd place at Sarajevo in 1970 and placed runner-up at Frunze in 1979.

 A major reason for his limited progress as a player was his continued amateur status.
 He became a tournament organiser and trainer to the USSR Olympiad team, maintained a second career as a technical designer, and according to Cafferty & Taimanov, was also supposed to have strong links with the KGB.
-As a further distraction, he chose to play correspondence chess throughout the 1950s, although this notably culminated in him winning the USSR Correspondence Championship in 1960.
+On numerous instances, he travelled abroad with the Russian chess players as a coach but refused to attend to the coaching duties citing that he was there for missions other than the chess coaching.

 At the Soviet Championship, he had moderate results, participating in 1955, 1956, 1957, 1967 and 1970.
 His highest placing was a share of sixth in 1967.

 Theory

 Antoshin is the eponym of two opening lines, one occurring in the Philidor Defence and the other in the Dutch Defence.